Ossoff seeking to codify right to vote in federal law

 ATLANTA — The right of Americans to vote in federal elections would be codified in federal law for the first time under legislation introduced this week by U.S. Sen. Jon Ossoff, D-Ga.

-The Right to Vote Act is aimed at new laws around the country legislatures in Republican-controlled states have passed or considered since last year’s elections, including an election-law overhaul in Georgia that took effect July 1.
+The Right to Vote Act is aimed at new laws around the country that legislatures in Republican-controlled states have passed or considered since last year’s elections — including an election-law overhaul in Georgia that took effect July 1.

 Ossoff’s bill would empower U.S. citizens to challenge in court any state or local government act that makes it more difficult to vote.
 Defendants in such cases would have to demonstrate a legitimate governmental interest in enacting such a law and that the new law is the least restrictive alternative available to accomplish that goal, Ossoff said Thursday.